Spencer Overgaard, Registered Psychotherapist

 Group Camaraderie

 Participating in a group can be an intense experience.
-Much is asked of members: to pay attention to themselves and others in a new way; to be open to hearing new things; to be willing to speak honestly about themselves and to others.
+We ask members to : pay attention to themselves and others in a new way; be open to hearing new things; be willing to speak honestly about themselves and to others.
 And, though this process may seem daunting, a sense of ‘we are in this together’ often emerges.
 The group members realize, after a period of time, that those sitting around the room week after week are, in the words of my mentor Ken, ‘…important allies in a difficult process of self-discovery and healing.’
 Seeing others do difficult work in our presence gives us courage to do that work ourselves.

 While it is true that the goal of the group is not to form friendships, it is equally true that deep bonds often arise.
 Members become important to one another.
-If someone is away one week, they are missed.
-Participants begin to invest in their connections and expect something of others.
-And, when difficult work is done, usually everyone is moved, everyone is changed just a little bit.
+They begin to invest in their connections and expect something of others.
+Often the group is moved when difficult work is done.

 Group Leadership

 Another possibly unusual aspect of this group has to do with group leadership or facilitation.
-While some therapy groups might be firmly directed by a therapist, this group is different: the members themselves are the therapeutic agent.
-Their interactions make development or growth possible.
-As another mentor, Philip, said to me, ‘The participants aren’t there to watch the group therapist do therapy.’
-They are not present to be an audience.
-They are members of a team working toward psychological and emotional progress.
-By interacting with one another, they become therapeutic agents of change.
-If the process gets bogged down or goes off in an unhelpful direction, the group therapist is present to help course-correct.
-At other times, some explanations may be useful and those will be provided.
-However, the group is primarily dependent on members to come forward with topics of concern to them personally and then pursue them.
-This approach helps them feel it is ‘their’ group with opportunities that can be shaped by them.
+While some therapy groups are firmly directed by a therapist, this group is different: the members themselves are the therapeutic agent.
+Their interactions make emotional development possible.
+As a seasoned group therapist told me, ‘The participants aren’t there to watch the group therapist do therapy.’
+By interacting with one another, they foster psychological and emotional progress in one another.
+The therapist will course-correct if the process gets bogged down or goes off in an unhelpful direction.
+As well, some some comments on process may be provided.
+However, the group derives its effectiveness from members speaking about and listening to life experience.

 Is Psycho-dynamic Group Therapy for me?

 As you may have gathered from this presentation, this type of group does not follow typical social conventions.
-Boundaries such as confidentiality are closely observed in order to provide a secure and productive therapeutic ‘workshop’ type environment.
+We protect confidentiality in order to provide a secure and productive therapeutic environment.
 The focus is on psychological and emotional development reached through honest human connection.

-If you are interested in this type of group, I recommend you discuss it with your individual therapist.
-You should consider carefully whether you would be able to benefit from this process and environment.
-And, equally, if you should join the group, you should make good use of your individual therapist throughout the group’s duration to discuss at length your group participation and experience as it unfolds.
-Your connection with your individual therapist can help you integrate your experience and insights.
+You should consider carefully whether this type of group is for you.
+Discuss it with your individual therapist.
+If you should join the group, you should make good use of your individual therapist throughout the group’s duration to discuss your experience as it unfolds.
+Your connection with him or her can help you integrate your experience and insights.
 This is one way to deepen your therapeutic journey.

 If you have any questions about what the group experience entails, feel free to reach out to me.
 I would be happy to help you understand what it involves.